 This guidebook was created to provide existing and prospective stewards of the four PPP stewardship programs supported by CSSA with a single resource which is harmonized among provinces to the greatest extent possible.
 It provides an outline of stewards’ obligations across all four provincial programs serving as a single resource for packaging and paper product stewardship obligations in Canada (with the exception of Quebec).
 This guidebook will be updated as needed and registered stewards will be advised of updates to this guidebook.

-Your organization may be a steward under applicable provincial regulations if, for example, you are a retailer, restaurant, importer, manufacturer, government entity, college, university, church, distributor or wholesaler that supplies packaging or printed paper to residential consumers.
-You may also be a steward if your organization is a utility, an insurance company or bank, or other fi services company that supplies, for example, printed statements, pamphlets, or annual reports, or issues paper bills to residential (i.e., non-commercial) consumers in one or more of the provinces.
-Qualifying as a steward means your organization has a legal obligation under the recycling regulations to participate in a provincially approved plan designed to address the end-of-life management of the packaging and/or printed paper your organization supplies.
+Your organization may be a steward under applicable provincial regulations if, for example, you are a brand owner, first importer, restaurant, retailer (including online retailers), government entity, college, university, church, distributor or wholesaler that supplies packaging or paper product to residential consumers.
+You may also be a steward if your organization is a utility, an insurance company or bank, or other financial services company that supplies, for example, printed statements, pamphlets, or annual reports, or issues paper bills to residential (i.e., non commercial) consumers in one or more of the provinces.
+Qualifying as a steward means your organization has a legal obligation under the recycling regulations to participate in a provincially approved plan designed to address the end-of-life management of the packaging and/or paper product your organization supplies.